-We are excited that you are interested in applying to the K-8 Post Baccalaureate program!
+We are excited that you are interested in applying to the Elementary Education Post Baccalaureate program!
 Information on how to start your online application is below.

 Please note you may experience a 24 - 48 hour delay after completing your application before the online system prompts you to upload supporting documentation.
-You may submit your application without all materials, however all application materials should be received by the application deadline of November 1.
 Official transcripts or other documentation must be sent directly to the UW Bothell Admissions Office.

 If you experience difficulty with the online application, or if you have any questions about the status of your application, please feel free to contact the UWB Admissions Office by email at firstname.lastname@example.org or at 425-352-5000.
 We're here to help!